Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 In-Person Visitation—For illustrative purposes, the Pender County Sheriff’s Office is used to give an impression of some visitation protocols that can be expected:

-• Dress code is strictly enforced and the visit time is limited to 15 minutes for every session.
+- The dress code is strictly enforced, and the visit time is limited to 15 minutes for every session.

 Calls—Inmates cannot receive calls but can make outbound collect calls.

-Mail—Jones County Detention Center for example allows mail but no phone calls and their protocol for inmate correspondence can be found here:4
+Mail—Jones County Detention Center, for example, allows mail but no phone calls and their protocol for inmate correspondence:4

 Bailing Out an Inmate